AOEpeople/aoe_technology_radar/README.md

 - **ring**: Ring section in radar.
 One of `discover`, `productize`, `scale`
 - **info**: (optional) A short textual description of the item (visible in overview pages)

+#### Quadrant values and their meaning ####
+- `data-science-and-analytics` means Data Science & Analytics
+All data related technologies and trends like BigData, Business Intelligence, Artifical Intelligence (AI,KI) and Machine Learning are placed here.

+- `infrastructure-and-operational-technology` means Infrastructure & Operational Technology
+Technologies reaching from Cloud over DevOps, Containerization, Continous Integration/Delivery/Deployment, Build Pipelines, Monitoring, Logging

+- `platforms-and-partners` means Platforms & Partners
+Technologies useful for product/system collaboration and composable new product forms like APIs, API Management, Partner Platform, Collaboration, Integration
+- `ui-and-devices` means UI & Devices
+New forms of user interfaces like voice (Amazon Alexa), Chatbots, Virtual/Artifical/Mixed reality devices, Mobile devices and also other IoT devices including Smart Home

+#### Ring section values and their meaning ####

+Each of the items is classified in one of these rings:
+- `discover`
+ We discover the value of a technology and proof the value for us and our customers.
+That is typically the stage were we work on PoCs and unrisky tests in apps.
+- `productize`
+We use it in one or a small amount of products and gather experinece with our customers.
+- `scale`
+We use it in many products and teams and it has proven to be stable and useful.

 ### Template

-It is recommended to use the **_template.md** file as a template for new items.
-It contains the structure that should be used for all items with some explanation how to use it.
+It is strongly recommended to use the **_template.md** file as a template for new items.
+It also contains the structure that should be used for all items with helpful explanations about the audience and view point to write the content.

 ### History